declarativesystems/r_profile/REFERENCE.md

 Default value: `undef`

 ### r_profile::cloud::azure_platform

-R_profile::Cloud::Azure_platform

-Setup the dependencies for the puppetlabs/azure forge module

 The forge module uses a locally installed copy of the Azure library in order to talk to the Azure Cloud.
 There are presently two versions of this library: